EcoJulia/Phylo.jl/README.md

-**Phylo** is a [Julia](http://www.julialang.org) package that provides functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity (currently on master, accessible via `Pkg.checkout()`, but not released). `Phylo` is currently in *alpha*, and is missing critical functionality, so please [raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know!
-Currently the package can be used to make trees manually, and to generate random trees using the framework from `Distributions`.
+**Phylo** is a [Julia](http://www.julialang.org) package that provides functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity. `Phylo` is currently in *alpha*, and is missing much functionality that people may desire, so please [raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know!
+Currently the package can be used to make trees manually, to generate random trees using the framework from `Distributions`, and to read newick format trees from files.
 For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate a random tree of that type:

 ```julia
 julia> using Phylo